Hudson Motor Car Company: World War II

-As ordered by the Federal government, Hudson ceased auto production from 1942 until 1945 in order to manufacture material during World War II, including aircraft parts and naval engines, and anti-aircraft guns.
+As ordered by the Federal government, Hudson ceased auto production from 1942 until 1945 to manufacture materiel during World War II, including aircraft parts and naval engines as well as anti-aircraft guns.
 The Hudson "Invader" engine powered many of the landing craft used on the D-Day invasion of Normandy, June 6, 1944.

 During World War II Hudson had also an aircraft division that produced ailerons for one large eastern airplane builder.
 The plant was capable of large scale production of wings and ailerons as well as other airplane parts.
-On May 22, 1941, Hudson was given a contract for the Oerlikon 20 mm cannon with the Jefferson Avenue Plant, on Jefferson Avenue and Connor Avenue, responsible to convert the original Swiss drawings to American production standards.
+On May 22, 1941, Hudson was given a contract for the Oerlikon 20 mm cannon with the Jefferson Avenue Plant, on Jefferson Avenue and Connor Avenue, responsible for converting the original Swiss drawings to American production standards.
 The company produced 33,201 Oerlikons for the United States Navy with the original mechanism continued in use without major change and with complete interchangeability of parts until the end of the war.
 Hudson also manufactured millions of other weaponry and vehicle parts for the war effort.
 Hudson ranked 83rd among United States corporations in the value of World War II military production contracts.

 Fisher takeover attempt

 The Fisher Body Company, later the Fisher Body Division of GM, manufactured bodies for many automobile marques throughout the early 20th Century.
 From 1926 the business had become part of General Motors.
 Just before World War II, the Fisher brothers contemplated a takeover of Hudson and commissioned engineer Roscoe C. (Rod) Hoffman, from Detroit, to design and build several rear-engine prototype vehicles for possible eventual production as Hudsons.
 One prototype was built in secret in 1935.

-World War II forced the brothers to shelve their plans while the company turned their efforts to the war effort.
+World War II forced the brothers to shelve their plans while the company shifted its focus to the war effort.
 When brothers Fred and Charles retired from GM in 1944 they revived the Hudson takeover idea with the view of establishing new, independent automobile manufacturing operations.
 The brothers contacted Queen Wilhelmina of the Netherlands, Hudson's main stockholder, offering to buy.
-Using an intermediary, Queen Wilhelmina expressed her interest to sell, prompting the Fisher brothers to begin devoting time to Hudson and their own plant in anticipation of a sale.
-When news of these events reached Wall Street, the price of Hudson stock skyrocketed with the general consensus held by investors that a Fisher takeover would be the best thing for Hudson.
+Using an intermediary, Queen Wilhelmina expressed her interest in selling, prompting the Fisher brothers to begin devoting time to Hudson and their plant in anticipation of a deal.
+When news of these events reached Wall Street, the price of Hudson stock skyrocketed with the consensus by investors that a Fisher takeover would be the best thing for Hudson.
 However, the Fisher brothers tender offer fell short of Hudson's sudden increased market value and the deal did not go through.